akhodeir/OBAL_V2/README.md

 Check out the [Pi-Fly Wiki](https://github.com/akhodeir/Pi-Fly/wiki) for all the details.

-Note: The board/project is not limited to Ardupilot.
+**Note**: The board/project is not limited to Ardupilot.
 It can be used with any other flight controller such as PX4, INAV, Betaflight, your own flight controler,...etc

 Happy building! 🚁✨